kotlin-hands-on/hands-on/Building Web Applications with React and Kotlin JS/05_Working_Together_Composing_Components.md

 ```

 The second issue is a little more tricky: We can't assign a value to a prop -
-so our `onClickFunction` won't work the way it currently does.
+so our `onClick` function won't work the way it currently does.
 We need to change the state of a parent component again.
 How can we do that?
 Well, by lifting some more!